matique/mini_tree/README.md

 No particular system dependency is known, i.e. _mini_tree_ is expected to run on other systems without trouble.

 ## Curious

 There are quite a lot of TreeViews available.
-If you are curious you may search for:
+If you are curious you may search in particular for:
 - jqTree
 - sortableJS

 ## License